musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 ### Create the Azure components
 This implementation will leverage a variety of cloud components, including Azure Storage and Azure Event Hub, alongside Snowflake resources such as databases, warehouses, and tables.
 All resources will be defined and provisioned using Terraform, ensuring a streamlined and efficient setup.
 To setup the foundation for our data ingestion platform, we'll start by deploying the necessary resources in Azure.

-Next, Apply the terraform configuration to provision the resources.
+Apply the terraform configuration to provision the resources.

 {% highlight ruby %}
 // Login to Azure CLI and set the subscription to use